Skip to content

 Marketplace actions15-30 min$950-1,500Varies by toolSOC 2 (some)

 Self-hosted scripts require careful architectural planning for larger codebases.
-When using Augment Code's Context Engine, teams processing large monorepos see consistent review quality across 400,000+ files because the system maintains full codebase understanding through semantic dependency graph analysis.
-Augment Code achieved a 59% F-score in an independent code review evaluation, compared to 49% for the nearest competitor, by balancing high precision with high recall.
+Teams running Cosmos on large monorepos see consistent review quality across 400,000+ files because Cosmos maintains a full understanding of the codebase through semantic dependency graph analysis, surfacing cross-service issues that file-isolated tools miss.
+Cosmos's underlying review agent achieved a 59% F-score in an independent code review evaluation, compared to 49% for the nearest competitor, by balancing high precision with high recall.

-For enterprise teams requiring compliance certifications, Augment Code holds SOC 2 Type II and ISO/IEC 42001:2023 certifications.
-ISO/IEC 42001 makes it the first AI coding assistant to achieve this standard, and the compliance credentials are particularly relevant for regulated industries where certification requirements drive technology decisions.
+For enterprise teams requiring compliance certifications, Cosmos is built on Augment Code's SOC 2 Type II and ISO/IEC 42001:2023-certified infrastructure, making it the only cloud agents platform for code review backed by the first AI coding assistant to achieve ISO/IEC 42001.
+For regulated industries where certification requirements drive technology decisions, that foundation matters.

 Handling Large Codebases in AI Code Review